Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Awarding of Credit

-- No more than forty-five (45) credits (or 75% of the total credits needed in program) in transfer may be awarded toward an Associate Degree through any combination of items listed in Section III.
-Academic Standards, A. Awarding of Credit.
-If the previous institution was under the quarter system, credits must be converted to semester hours; quarter hours are multiplied by two-thirds (2/3) to equal semester credit hours.
-If a previous institution operated in clock hours, FCC divides the total number of clock hours by 37.5 (37.5 clock hours = 1 semester hour credit).
+- For an associate degree or certificate, no more than 75% of the total credits needed may be applied in transfer.
+For example, for a 60-credit associate degree, up to forty-five (45) transfer credits may be applied.
+If the previous institution was under the quarter system, credits must be converted to semester hours; quarter hours are multiplied by two-thirds (2/3) to equal semester hour credits.
+If the previous institution operated in clock hours, FCC divides the total number of clock hours by 37.5 (37.5 clock hours is equal to 1 semester hour credit).

-- Courses and credits are transferred into the College, but corresponding grades are not calculated into the GPA.
+- Courses and credits are transferred into the College but corresponding grades are not calculated into the GPA.
 Students submitting a grade of Pass from another institution must show that the equivalent of a grade of “C” or better was attained to have transfer credit awarded.
-Spring 2020 exception due to global pandemic, grades of P (Pass) equivalent to a D or higher accepted.
+Spring 2020 is an exception due to global pandemic, grades of P (Pass) equivalent to a D or higher accepted.

 - Program requirements satisfied by either transfer or institutional credit may not be removed within the degree audit.

-Credits may be granted for coursework completed at accredited colleges and universities as recognized by the U.S. Department of Education.
-Students must have submitted an admissions application to the College and send official transcripts from all previously attended institutions to have credits evaluated.
+- Credits may be granted for coursework completed at accredited colleges and universities as recognized by the U.S. Department of Education.

-- International College and University Credit – Credit may be granted for coursework completed at foreign colleges and universities based upon evaluation by credentialing services.
-The College recommends the use of WES (World Education Services) and SpanTran for credentialing but does accept evaluations from other credentialing services provided that the credentialing service is a member of the National Association of Credentialing Evaluation Services (NACES).
-In addition, the College will accept evaluations from the American Association of Collegiate Registrars and Admissions Officer’s (AACRAO).
-The only exception to this is for students earning the CPA Exam Qualification Certificates.
-For this program, The College will only accept transcript evaluation from NASBA (National Association of State Boards of Accountancy), as the CPA exam requires applicants to provide evaluations done by NASBA only.
+- Credit may be granted for coursework completed at foreign colleges and universities based upon evaluation by credentialing services.
+The College accepts evaluations from the National Association of Credential Evaluation Services (NACES), the American Association of Collegiate Registrars and Admissions Officer’s (AACRAO), and the Association of International Credential Evaluators, Inc (AICE).
+The only exception to this is for students earning the CPA Exam Qualification Certificate.
+For this program, the College will only accept transcript evaluations from the National Association of State Boards of Accountancy (NASBA), as the CPA exam requires applicants to provide evaluations done by NASBA only.

 Credits may be granted for a variety of formal military and educational programs.
 Training reflected on a Joint Services Transcript (JST) must be described with credit recommendations in the ACE Guide to the Evaluation of Educational Experience in the Armed Services.
-Copies of the official Community College of the Air Force transcripts, JST, and/or the DD214 must be submitted to Registration and Records.
-No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning. - National Examinations
+Members of the Air Force must send their official Community College of the Air Force and/or Air University transcripts.

-AP exams are subject matter examinations sponsored by the Educational Testing Services (ETS) and generally administered through high schools at the culmination of AP course offerings.
+- AP exams are subject matter examinations sponsored by the College Board and Educational Testing Services (ETS) and generally administered through high schools at the culmination of AP course offerings.
 The program provides an opportunity for high school students to receive advanced standing credit in college for college-level courses completed in high schools.
-Applicants for admission who have taken AP examinations should have an official scores report sent to Registration and Records for evaluation and awarding of credit. - International Baccalaureate (IB) Exams

 - Institutional Departmental Examination

-FCC may develop articulation agreements with secondary school systems to award college credit for selected secondary coursework.
+- FCC may develop articulation agreements with secondary school systems to award college credit for selected secondary coursework.
 To receive credit for these courses, students may be required to earn a specific grade and/or provide evidence of other supporting materials as stipulated in the agreement.
-No more than forty-five (45) credits may be earned through non-collegiate training and/or other types of prior learning.
-Articulation agreements are reviewed and updated annually by the Provost and Vice President for Teaching, Learning, and Student Success.
+Articulation agreements are reviewed and updated annually by the Articulation and Transfer Success (ATS) Coordinator and authorized by the Provost and Vice President for Teaching, Learning, and Student Success.

 - Credit Registration

-- In order for a student to be added to a fully enrolled class, the Department Chair must approve the addition.
+- For a student to be added to a fully enrolled class, the appropriate academic administrator must approve the addition in writing.

-- Students who wish to enroll in a class with a prerequisite and/or corequisite they have not met require the permission of their program manager or department chair to enroll.
+- Students who wish to enroll in a class with a prerequisite and/or corequisite they have not met require the permission of their appropriate academic administrator to enroll.
 Waiving a prerequisite for a particular course does not mean a requirement has been met.

 - Continuing Education & Workforce Development Registration (non-credit)

-Students wishing to register for fully enrolled classes or classes in which the registration close date has passed should contact program managers or the Continuing Education Registration team to request permission to enroll.
+- Students wishing to register for fully enrolled classes or classes in which the registration close date has passed should contact appropriate academic administrator or the Continuing Education Registration team to request permission to enroll.

-Students who have not met a class prerequisite should discuss options with the CE Registration team.
-Students who wish to have the prerequisite waived should reach out to the program manager.
-A program manager may waive a prerequisite or corequisite, but his does not mean that credit will be granted for the waived course.
+- Students who have not met a class prerequisite should discuss options with the CE Registration team.
+Students who wish to have the prerequisite waived should reach out to the appropriate academic administrator.
+If a prerequisite or corequisite is waived, it this does not mean that credit will be granted for the waived course.

-- Fall Semester: A course load of at least twelve (12) credit hours in the fall semester constitutes full-time status at FCC.
-Students wishing to carry more than eighteen (18) credit hours in the fall must receive approval from an assigned academic advisor within Student Affairs.
+- A course load of at least twelve (12) credit hours in the fall semester constitutes full-time status at FCC.
+Students wishing to carry more than eighteen (18) credit hours in the fall must receive approval from an assigned academic advisor within Student Experience.

-- Spring Semester: A course load of at least twelve (12) credit hours in the spring semester constitutes full-time status at FCC.
-Students wishing to carry more than eighteen (18) credit hours in the spring must receive approval from an assigned academic advisor within Student Affairs.
-Students are limited to 5 credits in the January 3 week session, 6 credits in the January 5 week session, or 8 credits between the two.
-Students wishing to exceed the January session credit limits must receive approval from an assigned academic advisor within Student Affairs.
+- Students are limited to 5 credits in the January 3 week session, 6 credits in the January 5 week session, or 8 credits between the two January sessions.
+Students wishing to exceed the January session credit limits must receive approval from an assigned academic advisor within Student Experience.
 January session classes count towards the spring full-time status.

-- Summer Term: A course load of twelve (12) credit hours in the summer term constitutes full-time status at FCC.
-Students carrying more than twelve (12) credit hours in the summer term are required to obtain approval from an assigned academic advisor within Student Affairs.
+- A course load of twelve (12) credit hours in the summer term constitutes full-time status at FCC.
+Students carrying more than twelve (12) credit hours in the summer term are required to obtain approval from an assigned academic advisor within Student Experience.

 - Attendance Reporting